sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 // Non-standard background color needed for design

 // Designer's choice

-// Using non-standard color to match design
 ```

 _Requirement_ is a very tricky and dangerous word.
-Often what’s treated as a requirement is just a lack of education and collaboration between developers, designers, and project managers.
-If we don’t know why something is required, we should always ask, and the answer could be flabbergasting!
+Often, what’s treated as a requirement is just a lack of education and collaboration between developers, designers, and project managers.
+If we don’t know why something is required, we should always ask.
+The answer can be surprising!

 There may be no _requirement_ at all, and we can use a standard color from the project theme: